X

 Thesis

-The student must defend his or her thesis as a proposal and as the final document.
+• The student must defend both a thesis proposal and a completed final thesis.

-Students must take 6 credit hours of Thesis credit, and cannot count more than 6 toward graduation, but may take more if needed.
-Graduate assistants on the thesis path may take only 6 hours of thesis credit in their final semesters and remain on assistantship.
+• Students must take 6 credit hours of JRSM 7996 Thesis, no more than 6 can count toward graduation, but may take more if needed.
+Graduate assistants on the thesis path may take only 6 hours of thesis credit in their final semesters to remain on assistantship.

 Project

-Students must take 3 credit hours of Project credit, and cannot count more than 3 toward graduation, but may take more if needed.
+• Students must take three credit hours of project credit, and cannot count more than three toward graduation, but may take more if needed.

 Thesis deadlines Fall Spring Summer